 Tranquil and aesthetically beautiful, the Japanese Tea Ceremony has attracted a worldwide following.
 This 500-year-old tea tradition traces back to the 10th century Song dynasty China.
-Using Matcha green tea powder, the Japanese Tea Ceremony is inextricably linked to the history of tea-drinking and the tea culture of China.
+Using Matcha green tea powder, the Japanese Tea Ceremony is inextricably linked to the history of tea-drinking and China’s tea culture.

 In this article, we’ll discuss the evolution of Chinese tea-drinking methods throughout history and how traveling Zen Buddhist monks spread tea, the healthy beverage, upon their return home from China.
 Traditionally, Chinese Buddhist monks praised tea for its abundant health benefits.
 So let’s dive in.